 Principal's Bank herein means central bank of IRAN.

 Principal's Representative means the person, firm or corporation designated by the Principal to perform the duties assigned to the Principal's Representative under the Contract.

+Planned repair and maintenance means that ….

+Permanent Representatives herein means that those contractor representatives which their period mission at the BNPP-1 site/Tehran for fulfillment of duties and job description (according to Appendix 6) in the frame of present contract requirements is not less than 1 year.

 RF means the Russian Federation.